 - A piece of wood or furniture

-Use an abstract image as a shape background
+Use the image as a fill for a shape

 To use an image as a fill for a shape, follow these steps:

-- Double-click the shape to display the Picture Tools Format tab.
+- Double-click the shape to display the Picture Format tab.

-- Choose Shape Fill> Picture> From File, navigate to the picture you saved, and double-click the picture file that you want to use.
+- Choose Shape Fill> Picture> From File, navigate to the picture you saved, and double-click the picture file you want to use.
 (See an alternative method below.)

 - If you want to remove the outline (I often do), choose Shape Outline> No Outline.